abdulrahman-khan/ShopEuna-TechStackShowcase/README.md

 - Transform: Clean and normalize the data
 - Load: Insert into structured final tables

-**Why It Matters:**
-Demonstrates essential data integration skills, which are core to the role’s ETL responsibilities.

 ---

 ## 🖥️ 3.
 Mini Web App with C# + SQL